Safe at Home Campaign

 Children Safe at Home

-More than one-third of the households AHIP helped last year were home to children under age 18.
+Thirty-one percent of the households AHIP helped last year were home to children under age 18.
 Research shows that kids who grow up in safe, physically secure homes are more likely to graduate from high school and more likely to become resilient, successful adults.

 AHIP believes that no child should wake up in a house that fails them.
 Children Safe at Home sets out to make sure that every child in Charlottesville and Albemarle grows up in a home that is safe, secure, and healthy.